UnivParis1/autocomplete/readme.md

 ## Use with Typescript and Webpack

-Simply import the autocompleter in your typescript file:
+Simply import the autocompleter in your TypeScript file:

 ```javascript
 import autocomplete from "autocompleter";
 ```

-and call the `autocomplete` function as showed below:
+Then call the `autocomplete` function as shown below:

 ```javascript
 // replace the `MyInterface` interface with the interface you want to use with autocomplete